foodieindianmom/blog/_posts/2020-01-03-peanut-chutney.md

     <div class="col-md-12">
     <ol class="text-justify" style="line-height: 200%">
         <li style="margin-bottom:5px;">Heat the pan and dry roast the Peanuts.
 Now Remove the skin of roasted peanuts and keep these peanuts aside in a plate.</li>
-        <li style="margin-bottom:5px;">In a mixer Grinder or Silbatta add roasted Peanuts, roasted chana dal, garlic, green chilies, curry leaves(half quantity), salt and grind it into fine and smooth chutney.</li>
+        <li style="margin-bottom:5px;">In a mixer Grinder or Silbatta add roasted Peanuts, roasted chana dal, garlic, green chilies, curry leaves (half quantity), salt and grind it into fine and smooth chutney.</li>
-        <li style="margin-bottom:5px;">Take a tadka pan and add oil in it and add mustard seeds and curry leaves in it and put this tadka ion chutney.</li>
+        <li style="margin-bottom:5px;">Take a tadka pan and add oil in it and add mustard seeds and curry leaves in it and add this tadka to chutney.</li>
     </ol>
     </div>
 </div>